brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 ```

 If the command you call with `xargs` (`sed`, in our case) support
-multiple arguments, you can drop the `-n 1` argument and run
+multiple arguments, you can (and shoud, as a single command will execute faster) drop the `-n 1` argument and run

 ``` extbash
 grep -r --files-with-matches bool_from_str . | xargs sed -i 's/bool_from_str/is_affirmative/'